AncyDataScience/Sports-Data-Analytics-Pipeline/README.md

 - **SQL Concepts:** `HAVING`, `ORDER BY`, `LIMIT`, `BETWEEN`.
 - **Domain Application:** Advanced summarization of player stats, focusing on top scorers, young teams, and high-contribution positions in the football pipeline.

+### Day 9: Mastering SQL JOINS
+- **What I learned:** Successfully implemented INNER JOIN to link 'players' and 'teams' tables.
+Mastered the use of table aliases (AS) to simplify complex queries.
+- **SQL Concepts:** `INNER JOIN`, `ON`, `GROUP BY` with `JOIN`, `Aliases`.
+- **Domain Application:** Merged relational datasets in the Football Analytics pipeline to retrieve cross-table insights such as team-specific player stats and country-based rosters.